Har-Bal™ Is A New And Novel Approach To An Existing Problem.

 Finally, following on from the discussion of loudness, harmonic balancing attempts to compensate for the effect of changing apparent loudness that results from filtering.
 Har-Bal does so by measuring a loudness figure for the original recording (based on an A-weighted sound power) and adjusting the volume control on the filtered version so that the loudness figure of merit after filtering is the same as for the original.
 In this way the you can be sure that the differences you hear are due to the change in spectral balance and not the change in volume.
 A simplified view of the processes which Har-Bal utilizes in performing Harmonic Balancing is shown in Figure 3.
 Notably missing from this view is the process of loudness compensation, which has been overlooked for the sake of clarity.

-By coupling spectrum analysis with linear phase digital filtering Har-Bal provides the most powerful, yet functionally simple means of re-adjusting the spectral balance of sound recordings, be they original new masters, or re-masters of existing works.
+By coupling spectrum analysis with linear phase digital filtering Har-Bal provides the most powerful, yet functionally simple means of re-adjusting the spectral balance of sound recordings, be they original new masters, or re-masters of existing work

 Microsoft Windows: Windows 10